Serge Lariviere PhD – Chairman, Independent Director

 Andrew Hyde is a dedicated trapper living in Pennsylvania and, throughout his trapping career has worked hard to promote and teach the fine art of trapping to young people interested in pursuing trapping as a career.
 He teaches at the Pennsylvania District Trapper’s Training school and is regularly called upon to teach children and adults about trapping, traps and the fur trade.

-Andrew is also the owner of a small farm and you can sometimes find him at the NAFA booth conducting demonstrations at trapping conventions throughout the year.
-He is one of the founding directors of the WFSC.
+You can find Andrew at the NAFA booth conducting demonstrations at trapping conventions throughout the year.
+He is one of the founding directors of the NAWFSC.

 Greg Spaulding – Secretary/Treasurer, Director United States Region B

 I have been a trapper, fur buyer, and writer, enforced trapping regulations, instructed youth trappers and been involved with the fur trade for most of my 62 years.

 I have a B.S. in wildlife science and a M.A in biology, am a recently retired Minnesota Conservation Officer from Northern Minnesota, a founding member of the WFSC, a proud member of the Minnesota Trappers Association, Colorado Trappers Association, and the National Rifle Association.
 My furs were sold through NAFA and Dominion/Soudack for decades where I received numerous top lot awards.
 For me, the enjoyment of putting up fur is as rewarding as trapping the furbearers.